Port

 Meals not included

 A minivan transfer brings you to central Athens.
-You will pass highlights such as the Temple of Olympian Zeus and the Panathenaic Stadium, built for the first modern Olympic Games in 1896.
+You will pass highlights such as the Temple of Olympian Zeus and the Panathenaic Stadium, which was built for the first modern Olympic Games in 1896.
 Traffic permitting, a photo stop is included.

-View the Parliament Building and the most significant buildings dating back to the neo-Classical period -- the University, the National Academy and the Library -- from the comfort of your vehicle.
+View the Parliament Building and the most significant buildings dating back to the neo-Classical period — the University, the National Academy and the Library — from the comfort of your vehicle.
 From a special viewpoint, you will admire the famous Acropolis and its Parthenon from below.

-Continue to the most impressive viewpoint in Athens -- Lycabettus Hill.
+Continue to the most impressive viewpoint in Athens — Lycabettus Hill.
 The highest point in the city, it offers a prime opportunity to marvel at the entire city, the seaside and the Acropolis from above.
 A funicular ride brings you to the top, where you are treated to a coffee and an amazing vista.

 After some wind-down time, you'll hop back into the funicular, descend to the bottom of the hill, and head back to the port of Piraeus.